Pre-Conference Training Workshop

 Salvatore Monni

-Professor Political Economics in Roma Tre University
+Professor of Economic Policy at Roma Tre University

 Round table: